 S.Y. was detained at Istanbul Police Headquarters between 24 and 27 September 2002.
-She was reportedly blindfolded and tortured including by being sexually assaulted.
-One police officer reportedly made her open her mouth and spat in it.
-She was also reportedly grabbed by the hair and thrown to the ground, beaten, insulted and deprived of sleep, food and drink.
-She was reportedly made to strip and put on the ground.
-A police officer then also stripped and rubbed his hands and penis against her.
-After this procedure S.Y was allegedly taken naked to the toilet and sprayed with cold pressurized water.
-On the last day S.Y. was in custody, she was reportedly stripped naked and sexually assaulted again.
+She was reportedly blindfolded and subjected to torture, which included sexual assault.
+One police officer reportedly made her open her mouth and spat into it.
+Grabbed by the hair and thrown to the ground, beaten and insulted, she was then made to strip.
+A police officer also stripped and rubbed his hands and penis against her, after which she was taken naked to the toilet and sprayed with cold pressurized water.
+S.Y. reported that on the last day she was in custody, she was stripped naked and sexually assaulted again.
 She alleged that she was threatened with anal rape using the hose from the pressurized water, and that police attempted to insert the hose into her anus.

 Amnesty International has documented numerous cases of women being sexually tortured while in police and gendarmerie detention in Turkey.
+S.Y., whose name is known to Amnesty International, is just one of them.
 Their search for justice is difficult and numerous factors conspire to allow such cases to remain uninvestigated and the perpetrators to go unpunished.

 Lawyers representing women in Turkey who have been sexually assaulted in custody have been subjected to official, media, and peer persecution.
-This makes it even more difficult for survivors of sexual violence to obtain justice, and contributes to the silence surrounding sexual crimes.
+This makes it even more difficult for survivors of sexual violence to obtain justice, and contributes to the silence surrounding sex crimes.
 Eren Keskin - a human rights defender who acts for women who have been subjected to sexual violence in custody - has been the subject of 86 lawsuits in relation to her human rights activities.
 She has also been the subject of death threats and insults.

-For example, in one trial she was charged with "insulting the state security forces" after she publicized the sexual torture that some of her clients reported that they had suffered while in gendarmerie custody.
-In a second trial she has been charged with having disseminated 'separatist propaganda' in statements made during a panel discussion on 'Violence against Women' held on 25 November 2001.
+For example, in one trial she was charged with "insulting the state security forces" after she publicized the sexual torture that some of her clients reported having suffered while in gendarmerie custody.
+In a second trial she has been charged with having disseminated "separatist propaganda" in statements made during a panel discussion on 'Violence against Women' held in Istanbul on 25 November 2001.